Hyunah Yu, soprano

 August 28, 2020

 The medieval anchoress cuts a paradoxical figure: Buried alive, she is sought out for her wisdom.
 Encased in perpetual darkness, she is considered clairvoyant.
 Dead to the world, she becomes a pillar of her community.

-During the Early and High Middle Ages, hundreds of women volunteered for a life of extreme deprivation as anchoresses, mystics bricked up in a cell attached to a church.
-A tiny window, known as a “squint,” opened onto the sanctuary so that the anchoress could take part in the Eucharist.
+During the Early and High Middle Ages, hundreds of women volunteered for a life of extreme deprivation as anchoresses, mystics bricked up in a cells attached to a churches.
+In each anchorhold, a tiny window, known as a “squint,” opened onto the sanctuary so that the anchoress could take part in the Eucharist.
 Another opened onto the outside world.
 Villagers and sometimes even senior clerics would come to that window to consult her on spiritual questions.
 There were male anchorites, too, but at the height of the practice women outnumbered them four to one.

 Compared to the other choices – wife, nun, servant, prostitute – the life of a recluse demanded acute sacrifice, but promised in return a level of safety few common-born women enjoyed.
 The anchorhold protected her from sexual assault, pestilence, and the dangers of pregnancy and childbirth.
 And it offered respect, and a certain autonomy.
 Some anchoresses wielded considerable influence as is evident from the number of texts – written by men – that warned against excessive pride, sociability, or independence of thought.
 The perfect anchorite life, wrote one author, was lived “in silence, in secret, in darkness.”